Ladybug: Profile and Information

 Feeding

-The Ladybug is able to consume a large number of insects.
+The Ladybug can consume a large number of insects.
 They majorly feed on aphids and can consume thousands of them every week.
 In most regions, farmers intentionally introduce Ladybugs into their farmland.

-Farmers use Ladybugs to control various pests problems naturally.
+Farmers use Ladybugs to control various pest problems naturally.

 Aphids are known to suck the life out of growing plants.
-This is why farmers welcome Ladybugs to their farms to feed on the aphids to help preserve farm produce.
+Farmers welcome Ladybugs to their farms to feed on the aphids and help preserve farm produce.
 It is practically a win-win.

 Mites are also on the Ladybug’s menu if they are in a location where mites are present.